fardin37913-ops/B13-A4-PH-Job-Tracker/README.md

-1. Difference between getElementById, getElementsByClassName, querySelector, and querySelectorAll
+1. Difference between getElementById, getElementsByClassName, querySelector, and querySelectorAll?

 These methods are used to select elements from the DOM.